sourmash-bio/sourmash/doc/classifying-signatures.md

 to if you are interested in doing classification.

-The command `lca gather` applies the `gather` algorithm to search an LCA database; it reports taxonomy.
+The command `lca gather` applies the `gather` algorithm to search an LCA database; it reports taxonomy where available.

 It's important to note that taxonomy based on k-mers is very, very specific and if you get a match, it's pretty reliable.
-On the converse, however, k-mer identification is very brittle with respect to evolutionary divergence, so if you don't get a match it may only mean that the particular species isn't known.
+On the converse, however, k-mer identification is very brittle with respect to evolutionary divergence, so if you don't get a match it may only mean that the particular species or genus isn't known.

 ## Abundance weighting